LoyolaChicagoCS/gradhandbook/source/regulations.rst

 dates.

--  Withdrawal with no trace: Generally by the end of the first week of Fall and Spring semesters.
+-  Withdrawal with no trace: Generally by the end of the first week of ful Fall and Spring semesters.
 Generally only through the first Tuesday of the semester for Summer session.
 -  Withdrawal with only a W on the transcript, and no tuition due:
    Generally during the second week of Fall and Spring semesters.